velvia/presentations/2014-filodb/filodb.md

 ## What FiloDB is Optimized For

-- Bulk appends and updates
+- Bulk appends of structured data
+- Wholesale replacements of datasets
 - Ingesting a few datasets at a time in bulk
 - OLAP / Data warehousing queries (full table scans)
-- Generating views
+- Generating incremental views

 ---